Thracians: Roman Thrace

-Roman rule

 The next century and a half saw the slow development of Thracia into a permanent Roman client state.
 The Sapaei tribe came to the forefront initially under the rule of Rhascuporis.
 He was known to have granted assistance to both Pompey and Caesar, and later supported the Republican armies against Mark Antony and Octavian in the final days of the Republic.

 The heirs of Rhascuporis became as deeply enmeshed in political scandal and murder as were their Roman masters.
 A series of royal assassinations altered the ruling landscape for several years in the early Roman imperial period.
 Various factions took control with the support of the Roman Emperor.
-The turmoil would eventually end with one final assassination.

 After Rhoemetalces III of the Thracian Kingdom of Sapes was murdered in AD 46 by his wife, Thracia was incorporated as an official Roman province to be governed by Procurators, and later Praetorian prefects.
 The central governing authority of Rome was in Perinthus, but regions within the province were under the command of military subordinates to the governor.
 The lack of large urban centers made Thracia a difficult place to manage, but eventually the province flourished under Roman rule.
 However, Romanization was not attempted in the province of Thracia.
-The Balkan Sprachbund does not support Hellenization.

-Roman authority in Thracia rested mainly with the legions stationed in Moesia.
-The rural nature of Thracia's populations, and distance from Roman authority, certainly inspired local troops to support Moesia's legions.
+Roman authority in Thracia rested mainly with the legions stationed in Moesia, though the province's rural nature and distance from Roman authority complicated the maintenance of that authority.
 Over the next few centuries, the province was periodically and increasingly attacked by migrating Germanic tribes.
 The reign of Justinian saw the construction of over 100 legionary fortresses to supplement the defense.